learn-co-curriculum/ds-curriculum-team/style_guide.md

 the same reason we don't write methods with their implementation all in one line, we want a similar level of granularity when editing _technical text_.

-With short (i.e. wrapped) lines, reviewers have an absolute coordinate from which edits can be suggested.
-In a long line, reviewers must point to the portion of the text via some relative means (third sentence, second use of "their") before explaining the change, which can be very time consuming for both the editor and the author receiving the feedback.

 These tools help the editing process.
 All major editors have configuration options to support this (e.g. vim's `format`, [Atom][atom-hard-wrap]).